-A Very Useful Liquid
+A Very Useful Liquid in the Mouth

-Saliva contains many chemicals in addition to water, including mucus, salts, antibacterial substances, enzymes and chemicals that control the pH in the mouth.
-It also contains bacterial cells, since bacteria live in our mouths, as well as human cells shed by the lining of the mouth, the tongue and the gums.
+Saliva contains many chemicals in addition to water, including mucus, salts, antibacterial substances, enzymes, and chemicals that control the pH in the mouth.
+It also contains bacterial cells, since bacteria live in our mouths, as well as human cells shed by the lining of the mouth, the tongue, and the gums.
 The salivary glands continuously release their secretion into the mouth, although the amount varies during the day.
 The quantity of saliva increases when we taste, smell, or even think of food.
 It decreases when we go to sleep.

 Composition of Saliva

-- Saliva is a thick, colorless and glistening liquid consisting of about 98% to 99% water.
+- Saliva is a thick, colorless, and glistening liquid consisting of about 98% to 99% water.
 Mucus produces the glistening appearance and causes the liquid to have a thicker texture than pure water.
-Saliva also contains enzymes and other proteins, as well as salts and buffering agents to keep the pH at the correct level.
+Saliva also contains enzymes and other proteins as well as salts and buffering agents to keep the pH at the correct level.

 - The water in saliva is obtained from blood.
 The water leaves the capillaries in the salivary glands to become part of the saliva.

 - Saliva contains an enzyme called salivary amylase or ptyalin, which digests starch into a sugar called maltose.
 (Maltose is later broken up into glucose molecules in the small intestine.)
 If we chew a starchy food like a piece of bread or a cracker for a long time, it will start to taste sweet as the starch molecules break up into maltose molecules.

-- Saliva also contains chemicals that fight bacteria, including lysozyme, lactoferrin, peroxidase and immunoglobulin A.
+- Saliva also contains chemicals that fight bacteria, including lysozyme, lactoferrin, peroxidase, and immunoglobulin A.

 - Sodium bicarbonate in saliva helps to neutralize acids in foods and drinks.
 These acids can damage tooth enamel.

-More Facts about Saliva
+More Facts About Saliva

 - Saliva keeps the mouth moist and comfortable and lubricates food so that it's easy to swallow.
 It also prevents the swallowed food, or bolus, from damaging the wall of the esophagus.

 - The moisture in the mouth helps us to manipulate the tongue and lips to make speech sounds.
 The liquid also moistens food and enables us to taste it.

-- Saliva reduces tooth decay and infection in the mouth by washing away food particles, bacteria and dead cells.
+- Saliva reduces tooth decay and infection in the mouth by washing away food particles, bacteria, and dead cells.